jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 ### 116 Failure to participate in activity under section 60HA
 [Repealed]

+### 116A Failure to comply with obligations under section 60Q(2)
+The sanctions stated in section 117 must be imposed on a person on whom an obligation has been imposed under section 60Q(2) if the chief executive considers that the person has, without a good and sufficient reason, failed to comply with it.

 ### 117 Sanctions that may be imposed for failures
-(1) The sanctions that the chief executive must apply in respect of failures under section 115 are,— (a) for a first failure,—
+(1) The sanctions that the chief executive must apply in respect of failures under section 115 or section 116A are,— (a) for a first failure,—
     (i) the person's benefit must be reduced by 50% until the person recomplies; and (ii) if the person has not recomplied within 4 weeks after the date on which the reduction took effect, the person's benefit must be reduced by a further 50% (so that the total reduction is 100%) until the person recomplies: